CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ![](../assets/images/2025-08-21-10-45-12.png)

 ## Background color propagation
-This part of the tutorial was moved to the advanced tutorials.
+This part of the tutorial was moved to its own advanced tutorial.

 # Notebook (Tabview)
-**Notebooks look A LOT better now (version 0.10.3), compared to the following images**.
+**Notebooks look A LOT better now (version 0.10.3), compared to back when I wrote this tutorial.

 The `sg.Notebook`, (`sg.Tabview` in PySimpleGUI) helps to deal with too many elements by not showing all at once:\
 ![](../assets/images/2025-08-21-11-39-21.png)\